 In situations where both the FMLA and workers' compensation laws apply, employers must provide leave under whichever law provides the greater rights and benefits to employees.
 Therefore, employers cannot require a worker to take time off under FMLA instead of workers' compensation if the person's injury makes them eligible for the benefits of workers' compensation.

 Workplace injuries can result in time off work, medical bills, and other complications, but your employer is required to carry workers' compensation insurance for such events.
 It can all be quite confusing, particularly if your injuries are severe.
-If you have suffered an injury on the job and are in need of skilled legal assistance with a potential workers' compensation claim, you can have an initial claim review absolutely free and with no obligations.
+If you've suffered an injury on the job and are in need of skilled legal assistance with a potential workers' compensation claim, you may want to speak with a workers' comp attorney near you.